top of page

 1537

-King Francis I of France grants wholesale grocers a license to produce eau-de-vie.
+King Francis I of France granted wholesale grocers a license to produce eau-de-vie.

 1538

-Spanish settlers in Peru begin to harvest and export wine, and the non-suitable harvests are given away to farmers who make what we know of today as pisco.
+Spanish settlers in Peru began to harvest and export wine, and the non-suitable harvests were given to farmers who make what we know today as pisco.

 1552